I've Been Thinking About You: Chart performance

-"I've Been Thinking About You" was very successful on the charts all over the world, peaking at number one in at least eleven countries and remains the band's biggest hit.
-In Europe, the song peaked at the number-one position in Austria, Belgium, Finland, Germany, the Netherlands, Spain, Sweden and Switzerland, as well as on the Eurochart Hot 100.
-Additionally, it reached number two in Italy, Norway and the United Kingdom.
-In the latter, it peaked in its sixth week at the UK Singles Chart, on September 30, 1990.
-It was held off reaching the top spot by Maria McKee's "Show Me Heaven".
-The song was also a top 10 hit in Denmark, Greece and Ireland.
-Outside Europe, "I've Been Thinking About You" hit number-one also on both the Billboard Hot 100 and the Billboard Hot Dance Club Play chart in the United States, the RPM Top Singles chart in Canada, and in Australia, Israel and Zimbabwe.

-It was awarded with a gold record in Austria, Germany and the US, a silver record in the UK and a platinum record in Australia, the Netherlands and Sweden.
+In Europe, "I've Been Thinking About You" peaked at number one in Austria, Belgium, Finland, Germany, Italy, Luxembourg, the Netherlands, Spain, Sweden and Switzerland, as well as on the Eurochart Hot 100.
+Additionally, it reached number two in Norway and the United Kingdom.
+In the latter country, it peaked during its sixth week on the UK Singles Chart, on 6 October 1990.
+The song was also a top-10 hit in Denmark, Greece and Ireland.
+Outside Europe, "I've Been Thinking About You" topped the US Billboard Hot 100 and Billboard Dance Club Play charts, as well as the Australian, Canadian, and Zimbabwean charts.
+It was awarded with a gold record in Austria, Germany and the US; a silver record in the UK; and a platinum record in Australia, the Netherlands and Sweden.